karan1210/Python-basic-tutorials/README.md

 lecture 6: https://youtu.be/0SfUdoxgUMI (How I can read my data into jupyter notebook?)

 lecture 7: https://youtu.be/GpjCNSkFolI (Python In-built functions with explaination in 10 minutes.
 How can use python in built function?)

+lecture 8: https://youtu.be/2AewDnWTj7E (Bar chart race of Covid19 deaths by countiers)